bellaliu2023/The-Physics-Grid/software.md

 - [AnalyzeNNLS](https://sourceforge.net/projects/analyzennls/) - Users load multiecho MRI data and draw ROIs.
 AnalyzeNNLS creates a T2 distribution from the averaged decay data.
 Regional fractions and geometric T2 times can be determined.
 Please reference: Bjarnason TA, Mitchell JR. JMR 206:200-4 (2010).

+- [cphcttoolbox](https://pypi.org/project/cphcttoolbox/) - Copenhagen Computed Tomography Toolbox is a collection of applications and libraries for flexible and efficient CT reconstruction.
+The toolbox apps generally take a set of projections (X-ray intensity measurements) and filter and back project them in order to recreate the image or volume that the projections represent.
+The project includes both mostly informative CPU implementations and highly efficient GPU implementations.

 - [IF97](https://sourceforge.net/projects/if97/) - Steam tables for industrial use according to the international standard for the properties of water and steam, the IAPWS-IF97 formulation and the international standards for transport and other properties.

   Hummeling Engineering BV develops engineering software in the fields of thermodynamics, mechanics, hydrodynamics, and digital signal processing.